laurentpayot/floweret/README.md

 npm run benchmark
 ```

-For now we are benchmarking the folowing runtime type-checking systems:
+The benchmark currently includes the folowing runtime type-checking systems:

 * **no type-checking**: the reference results.
 * [**Floweret**](https://github.com/laurentpayot/floweret): you might know it if you are reading this.